hollowaykeanho/Upscaler/README.md

    with an AI solution.
 2. **Programmable** - when you upscale an album or a video, the AI program has to be programmable and not restricted by any GUI's design.
-3. **Reliabily working on big subject** - video files are usually large and require streaming algorithm approach for preventing uncontrollable resources consumption for a simple OS system (e.g. disk space, RAM, and vRAM).
+3. **Reliabily working for big subject** - video files are usually large and require streaming algorithm approach to prevent uncontrollable resources consumption in a simple OS system (e.g. disk space, RAM, and vRAM).
 4. **I urgently need a video upscaling technologies to work locally** - for both image and video without any GUI overheads.